WuJunNing/INST326FinalProj/README.md

 ## Functionality of files in the repository<br>
-storestock.txt contains all the items for the store, and their prices to be read by the program.<br>
+storestock.txt contains all the items for the store, and their prices.
+This file will be read by the program to fill the inventory of the store and prices will be used to calculate the profits.<br>
-StoreSim.py is the main program, and will run the store simulation.<br>
+StoreSim.py is the main program, and will run the store simulation.
+The store will be managed and simulated using this file.<br>
-employeenames.txt contains a list of names of the employees to be read by the program.<br>
+employeenames.txt contains a list of names of the employees to be read by the program.
+This will be read by the program to get employees for the store.<br>

 ## Running the program from the command line<br>
-enter the following into the command line:<br>
+Enter the following into the command line:<br>
 `StoreSim.py employeenames.txt storestock.txt`<br>
+These files, in order, are the main program, the list of employees, and the store's stock.<br>

 ## Using the program and interpreting output <br>
 For each day simulated, follow the prompts printed to manage the employees and keep your store afloat.<br>
 At the end of the simulation, you will either win or lose, depending on how high a profit made.<br>
-A plot will display the ______.<br>
+At the end of the simulation, you will be the option between 2 different graphs to display.
+One will be funds over time, and the other will be profit over time.<br>

 ## Attributions
-Luis: pandas and data visualization.<br>
+Luis: graphFilter() and graphGenerator() functions. pandas and data visualization.<br>
-Simon: employee class and its methods. optional parameters/keyword arguments and conditional expressions.<br>
+Simon: Employee class and its methods. optional parameters/keyword arguments and conditional expressions.<br>
-Ogenna: run_game and run_day functions. f-strings and sequence unpacking.<br>
+Ogenna: run_game() and run_day() functions. f-strings and sequence unpacking.<br>
-Yabing: read_stock and simulate_day functions. regular expressions and with statements.<br>
+Yabing: read_stock() and simulate_day() functions. regular expressions and with statements.<br>

 ## Citations